-It may not be possible for parents to see and hold their baby or pregnancy remains. when they have experienced an early loss.
+It may not be possible for parents to see or hold their baby or pregnancy remains when they have experienced an early loss.
 This needs to be sensitively talked through with the parents.

-Seeing and holding their baby or its remains may be important to the woman/couple regardless of its size, condition or gestation.
-Where possible, staff should offer parents the option of seeing and holding their baby while recognising and respecting that some parents may decline this offer.
-If the baby or remains are very fragile and the woman/couple wishes to see and/or hold them, try to place the baby or remains on gauze or cotton material and in a suitable container, rather than a disposable bedpan.
+Seeing or holding their baby or its remains may be important to the woman/couple regardless of its size, condition or gestation.
+Where possible, staff should offer parents this option while recognising and respecting that some parents may decline.
+If the baby or remains are very fragile and the woman/couple wishes to see and/or hold them, place the baby or remains on gauze or cotton material and in a suitable container, rather than a disposable bedpan.